-Becoming a consistently profitable trader is the hardest thing I’ve ever done in my life.
+This is how I use the ‘Better’ indicators to day trade Emini futures for a living.
 In this video and article I summarize what I’ve learned and what works for me.

-But no two traders are alike.
-No two traders have the same psychology, risk tolerance, trading capital, aptitude or dedication.
+No two traders are alike.
+No two traders have the same psychology, risk tolerance, trading capital, aptitude, dedication or interests.
 What works for me might not work for you.

 If you want to be a full-time trader you need to develop your own trading methodology.
 Rules that suit your personality and circumstances.
-Then work on your trading every day, slowly making fewer mistakes and becoming consistent.
+Then work on your trading every day, slowly making fewer mistakes and becoming consistently profitable.

-And use this website for ideas and seeing a non-conventional approach to Emini day trading in action.
+Use this website and the trading videos for ideas and seeing a non-conventional approach to Emini day trading in action.
 Then as Bruce Lee says:

 All my charts, whatever time frame, have the same 3 non-correlated indicators:

-- Better Sine Wave – identifies price cycles and trends
+- Better Sine Wave – analyses price and plots support and resistance

-- Better Momentum – measures buying and selling volume
+- Better Momentum – measures demand and supply volume

 - Better Pro Am – uses trade size to spot professionals and amateurs